daniel-butler-irl/VS_Code_Catalog_Json_Editor/docs/phase_2.md

 5. **Performance Testing:**

-   - Assess the extension’s performance, especially regarding caching and validation operations.
+   - Assess the extension's performance, especially regarding caching and validation operations.
    - Optimize as necessary to ensure responsiveness.

 ---